+The manuscript should be submitted to the editors electronically, as an email attachment, with a request for publication.
 Manuscripts may be submitted in any commonly used word-processing format.
 It is recommended that the layout be as simple as possible.
-Length of peer-reviewed papers should normally be between 5000 and 8000 words, but reviews, book introductions, etc. may be shorter.

-The manuscript should be submitted to the editors electronically, as an email attachment.
+Length of peer-reviewed papers should normally be between 5000 and 8000 words, including footnotes but excluding the bibliography and abstracts.
+Reviews, book introductions, etc. may be shorter.
+All articles should be accompanied with an abstract of about 150–250 words in Icelandic with an Icelandic title, and in English with an English title, notwithstanding the language of the article itself, as well as five keywords.

 Authors are to state clearly how they envisage the final format of the paper, e.g. with regard to special letters and characters and the position of tables and pictures.
 Pictures and other graphics to be embedded in papers should be provided by the authors themselves and submitted in TIFF format or EPS.
 The resolution for colour photographs should be 300 dots/inch and 200 dots/inch for black and white photographs.
 If applicable, authors themselves must arrange for rights to distribute and display pictures.
 Information as to owner, author and year of the picture’s creation should be provided.
 It should be saved according to number and title (pic_no_title).
 Specification as to where the picture is to be placed should be clearly indicated in the text (e.g. “pic no. 1 here”).

-Explanatory diagrams and figures are to be submitted fully completed in PDFformat.
+Explanatory diagrams and figures are to be submitted fully completed in PDF format.
 Tables will be accepted as Excel documents.
 Titles of tables as well as numbers, explanations and sources should be attached to the table.
 Specification as to where the table is to be placed should be clearly indicated in text (e.g. “table no. 1 here”).

 Italics should be used only:

-1) when words or sentences are used as examples
+- when words or sentences are used as examples

-3) for terms foreign to the language used
+- for terms foreign to the language used

 Bold fonts are only to be used for emphasis on certain words or terms.
 Any other font changes should only be made in consultation with the editors.